Suvashsharma/Recursive-Multi-Scale-Image-Deraining-With-Sub-Pixel-Convolution-Based-Feature-Fusion-and-CAN/README.md

   - Run the command "python3.6 test.py".
 # Results:
 <img src ="/Synthetic_result.PNG" >
-Results comparison on various state-of-the-art techniques on several synthetic datasets.
 <img src = "/real_world_result.PNG">
-Result comparison on real-world SPANet dataset.
+Results comparison on various state-of-the-art techniques on several synthetic(top) and real-world(bottom) datasets.

 # Acknowledgement:
 --Training and data processing scripts are taken from pytorch implementation of [PreNet](https://github.com/csdwren/PReNet).
 We are very much thankful for the authors for sharing their codes.